-One write data mask input (DM) for x8 components are supported on DDR2 SDRAMs, consistent with the implementation on DDR SDRAMs.
+Two write data mask inputs (LDM, UDM) for x16 components are supported on DDR2 SDRAMs, consistent with the implementation on DDR SDRAMs.

 It has identical timings on write operations as the data bits, and though used in a uni-directional manner, is internally loaded identically to data bits to insure matched system timing.
 Data mask is not used during read cycles.
 If DM is high during a write burst coincident with the write data, the write data bit is not written to the memory.
-For x8 components the DM function is disabled, when RDQS / RDQS are enabled by EMRS.